- Created: Friday, 21 December 2007 08:11

 The most important thing for the Silvia is a worthy grinder.
 Sure, you can get your coffee pre-ground at the coffee shop but you are truly missing the full experience of the best possible espresso; by grinding it just before you brew it!

 In a perfect World you would buy a Rancilio Rocky grinder when you buy the Silvia.
-The next choice is the Baratza Virtuoso grinder.
+The next choice is the Baratza Virtuoso (or Vario) grinder.
 If you have money to burn, you could buy the even better Mazzer Mini.
 Does the espresso taste better than when you are brewing with the Rocky?
 I doubt it - but it's your money!
+In 2021 is an entirely new generation of great coffee grinders which I shall try to cover!

 The 2nd most important thing here is the tamp.
 I cannot overstate the importance of the solid steel or aluminum coffee tamper for this machine (or any good machine for that matter).
 Your tamper needs to be solid and it should be flat.
 I will take flack for this but...
 I have never found any advantage in having a curved bottom on the tamp.